Last updated on December 4, 2024

 Deathreap Ritual | Illustration by Steve Argyle

-Sometimes you’ll kill or block your opponent’s creature and be punished with a big morbid creature coming your way, or you won’t be sure if you should attack into them because morbid will punish you (or it’s the other way around, you’re using that to your advantage).
+Sometimes youโll kill or block your opponentโs creature and be punished with a big morbid creature coming your way, or you won't be sure if you should attack into them because morbid will punish you (or sometimes youโre the one using that to your advantage).

-Golgari () decks have as such an element of fear and surprise, so what better than to take advantage of creature deaths?
-Today I’m talking rules interaction, best cards, and a fun EDH deck to use your morbid cards.
-Let’s go!
+Golgari () decks often have an element of fear and surprise, so what better way to display that than to take advantage of creature deaths?
+Today I'm talking morbid rules interactions, best cards, and a fun EDH deck to showcase the mechanic.
+Letโs go!

 How Does Morbid Work?